Contact Us 1-800-596-4880

 hostname

-Hostname of the Flex service.
-By default, "local-flex".
+Hostname of the Flex service, by default, "local-flex".

 config_mounts

 A map of local directories where the Flex service finds configuration files.
-POLICY_DIR and COMMON_CONFIG_DIR constants are defined in the common.rs module when the project is created.
+The POLICY_DIR and COMMON_CONFIG_DIR constants are defined in the common.rs module by default.
+If your test requires further configuration, add a directory with the specific configuration for the test functions.

 ports